 Second Chance [Halfling] (4) – Bump your Cha and get a once per encounter defensive ability?
 That’s a pretty great option, especially since it allows you to get around enemies with advantage against you.

-Squat Nimbleness [Dwarf] (1) – If you have an odd Dex then maybe, but there’s just so many better ways to round out your Dex and so many better feats than this.
+Squat Nimbleness [Dwarf] (1) – If you have an odd Dex then maybe, but there are just so many better ways to round out your Dex and so many better feats than this.
 Trust me, you’re better than this.

 Wood Elf Magic [Wood Elf] (3) – This is quite a bit of additional casting; Pass without Trace is a fantastic spell on its own.
 I recommend Guidance as the Druid cantrip, as it won’t require your Wisdom modifier.